top of page

 Parents are obligated to financially support their dependent children.
 The Federal Child Support Guidelines (SOR/97-175) provide the legal framework for determining child support.
 It also entails an obligation to contribute towards children's extraordinary expenses, including those arising from health care and extracurricular activities.

-The Federal Child Support Table provides a formula for calculating child support based on the payor’s income, number of children and province of their residence.
+The Federal Child Support Table provides a formula, which acts as a child support calculator and aids in calculating child support based on the payor’s income, number of children and province of their residence.
 Child support may become complex where there are difficulties with determining the payor’s income or the recipient’s entitlement to receive support for children who have reached the age of majority.

 Spousal Support